uranian throne

 Her husband says, "If we can do nothing more for you, we bid you farewell.
 Skimmjard, sponndar!
 May luck favour you."

-Looks like I can go, but just to make sure I spread a patter of speech to cover my retreat.
-"I'm of the opinion," I say, "that I have already enjoyed all the luck I can reasonably expect; but since Fate is not reasonable, maybe I shall indeed receive more; who knows?"
-With that, I reach the elevator door, it opens, I step in, and down it goes.
+"I'm of the opinion," I say, "that I have already enjoyed all the luck I can reasonably expect, but since Fate is not reasonable, maybe I shall indeed receive more; who knows?"
+With that, I reach the elevator door, it opens, I step in, and down it goes, while I hope that this is not some nightmare trick in which, once I'm in the open, they set Nuruk onto me.

-Now that my Terran self has laid claim once more to be indisputable boss, I can afford to allow dribblets of native knowledge to seep up from the basement, such as, it is the preferred style of the Bostanga Fom to guard the Sunnoad remotely, unobtrusively; they don't crowd him; they leave him space.
-So their presence does not mean he is close; indeed it is reasonable to assume that he is far from here.
-That means he is far from me, which suits me well.
-I cannot be pressurised by fate to become a Corrector if I am nowhere near the Sunnoad.
+It is the preferred style of the Bostanga Fom to guard the Sunnoad remotely, unobtrusively; they don't crowd him; they leave him space.
+So their presence does not mean he is close.
+Indeed it is reasonable to assume that he is far away from here, which means he is far from me, which suits me well, for thus I shan't be pressurised by fate to become a Corrector; it cannot happen if I am nowhere near the Sunnoad.

 3